‘Dancing With The Stars’ Host Tom Bergeron Calls Erin Andrews ‘A Joy’ In Sweet Instagram Post

 Dancing With the Stars host Tom Bergeron called his co-host Erin Andrews “a joy” in a new post on Instagram where he honored his on-camera partner for the past nine seasons with a sweet photo and statement.

-Andrews, who joined the show in Season 18, followed in the footsteps of previous show co-hosts Lisa Canning, who hosted Season 1, Samantha Harris co-hosted seasons 2 through 9 and Brooke Burke who hosted Seasons 10-17, all alongside Bergeron, who has hosted since Season 1.
+Andrews, who joined the show in Season 18, followed in the footsteps of previous show co-hosts Lisa Canning, who hosted Season 1, Samantha Harris who co-hosted seasons 2 through 9, and Brooke Burke who hosted Seasons 10-17, all alongside Bergeron, who has hosted since Season 1.

 Bergeron posted a sweet photo of the twosome together on-set where he was laughing and Andrews was seen doing a step.
 In response to his sweet post, Andrews said she loved Bergeron “so much.”

-Fans loved the photo and revealed that the way the twosome are respectful and caring towards one another was a favorite part of watching Dancing With the Stars.
+Fans loved the photo and revealed that the way the twosome are respectful and caring toward one another was a favorite part of watching Dancing With the Stars.

 “I love love love you two together.
-The perfect combination of quick-witted-ness and utter sincerity (guess who’s who!)” said one fan of the long-running reality dance competition series.
+The perfect combination of quick-witted-ness and utter sincerity (guess who’s who!),” said one fan of the long-running reality dance competition series.

 “You both are fantastic and so much fun to watch every week,” said another viewer.